1a1a11a/preact-osdi-2020-artifact/README.md

 2. We also have a PREACT-enabled HDFS to show that it is easy to incorporate PREACT in an actual distributed file system.
 The HDFS code is in the `hdfs` folder.
 The dfs-perf evaluation has to be performed once the HDFS cluster has been setup (refer the HDFS README).

 ## Contact
-Please contact saukad@cs.cmu.edu for any questions regarding this code.
+Please contact saukad@cs.cmu.edu for any questions regarding this code or setup.